Cristian-Vazquez-Andrino/Practicas/MATLAB/Image Compression/README.md

 1. Ensure that MATLAB is installed and that the working directory contains the script `compress.m` and the test image `image_to_compress.jpg`

-2. Run the MATLAB script
-Execute the following command in MATLAB:
+2. Execute the following command in MATLAB:

 ```matlab
 run('compress.m');